vedanthv/data-engg-docs/docs/index.md

 Hello World!
-My name is Vedanth V Baliga, I'm a Data Engineering Intern @ [StoneX](https://www.stonex.com/).
+My name is Vedanth V Baliga, I'm a Data Engineer @ [StoneX](https://www.stonex.com/).

 This is a complete documentation of Data Engineering Tools that I'm learning from courses and on the job.